 You have a small frame and are under 5’4 (160cm).

 Petite women need to find just the right amount of fabric so their coats don’t appear overly bulky.
 Petites are the perfect candidates for shorter styles, like a peacoat or a cropped shearling.
-However, longer styles like classic wool and duster coats can actually be quite flattering on petite women as long as they are well-tailored have slimmer cuts.
-The clean, long line create the illusion of height.
+However, longer styles like classic wool and duster coats can actually be quite flattering on petite women as long as they are well-tailored and have slimmer cuts.
+The clean, long line creates the illusion of height.
 Belted coats are also great, as a clearly defined waist means elongated legs.
 Basically, petites should choose between two extremes.
 Avoid knee-length options as they will cut the body in a strange place (making legs shorter than they actually are).
+A well-tailored petite suit complements your coat look beautifully, offering a stylish and confident ensemble.

 You have a long and lanky frame: your bust and hips are around the same size, but your waist isn’t very clearly defined.